sdeddens/tic-tac-toe/ticTacTow.md

 	Third step: Create minimal display using HTML and CSS.
 Attach to the HTML elements unique id selectors making them accessible to the JavaScript.

-	Fourth step: "Sudocode" the JavaScript.
+	Fourth step: "Pseudocode" the JavaScript.

 		Create tracking variables
 			whosTurn boolean;